-Starting in late 2021, we’ll refer NDIS participants over the age of 7 for an independent assessment as part of the planning process.
-Because there are more than 400,000 participants in the Scheme, independent assessments won’t happen for everyone at the same time.
+On introduction, your independent assessment will be used to develop your personalised budget.
+We’ll refer NDIS participants over the age of 7 for an independent assessment as part of the planning process.
+Because there are more than 430,000 participants in the Scheme, independent assessments won’t happen for everyone at the same time.
 Instead, as you approach your scheduled plan review, we’ll talk to you about organising an independent assessment.

 Using your independent assessment, we’ll create a draft budget and share it with you before your planning meeting.
 We’ll discuss the draft budget, see whether you need any additional assessments or information to finalise your plan, like quotes for high cost assistive technology or home modifications.

 Before your planning meeting, you can start thinking about how you will use your plan, including the kinds of supports you need, and how you will work to pursue your goals.

 At your planning meeting, you can talk to your planner or Local Area Coordinator about the best way to implement your plan to pursue your goals, how to use your plan flexibly, and let us know when you’d like us to check-in with you.

 Your plan will much simpler and easier to use.
 The core, capacity building and capital budgets will be replaced with two budget categories.
 A fixed budget for specific supports, such as high cost assistive technology, specialist disability accommodation or home modifications, with your remaining budget to be flexible.

 The funds in your flexible budget will be released at regular intervals, and you’ll be able to use your plan to purchase the supports to meet your disability related needs, in a way that best suits you.